Srikrishna69420/Deep-Neural-Networks-for-Knot-Theory/README.md

 # Deep-Neural-Networks-for-Knot-Theory
-In this project, I will using my knowledge of topology and neural networks to build a few programs
+In this project, I will using my knowledge of topology and neural networks to build a few programs.
+The folder named Deep Neural Network has the code to differentiate trefoil knot from others.
+This is a very simple project, infact it is my first DL project.
+The other folder named Crossing Number Predictor has the code to find the number of crossing number of the given knot.
+This code does not use ML, but rather was written to test my coding skills.